hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

 5. Trying to get the robot to move in straight line motions only (could be tough)
 6. Implementing UV/IR light sensor instead of photocell (reach goal/not really necessary)

-## 04/23/2023 - Fixed Issues; Robot moves in a straight path now (Team)
+## 04/23/2023 - Fixed Issues; Robot moves in a straight path now
 1. Made sure the chassis stops when optimal light is detected and the desired position is achieved.
 2. Back two motors move at the same time at the same speed (constant rate between 0.5 -1.2 mph)

-## 04/24/2023 - Continued to resolve errors and issues; Notification subsystem is now fully implemented (Team)
+## 04/24/2023 - Continued to resolve errors and issues; Notification subsystem is now fully implemented

 *Code implemented by Joshmita

-## 04/25/2023 - Refined & made final updated product before demo; Tested motion and notification subsystems (Team)
+## 04/25/2023 - Refined & made final updated product before demo; Tested motion and notification subsystems

 - Glass platform was added to our robot today by the machine shop so that we can put the plant on it.
 - Axle was added to the two front wheels to help ease the friction of the robot, and let it move more smoothly.